Inglewood, California: Municipal

 The City of Inglewood has a council–city manager type of government.
 The mayor is an elected office and is the chief executive officer, but in all other regards is an equal member of the city council.

-The current Mayor of Inglewood is James T. Butts Jr. who took office after unseating Daniel K. Tabor who completed the term of Roosevelt Dorn.
+The current mayor of Inglewood is James T. Butts Jr. who took office after unseating Daniel K. Tabor who completed the term of Roosevelt Dorn.

 The Inglewood Police Department is the city's police department.
-Inglewood has contracted fire service with the Los Angeles County Fire Department.
+Since the Inglewood Fire Department was disbanded in 2000, the city contracts its fire service with the Los Angeles County Fire Department.